 I have a confession.
-This Red Velvet Crinkle Cookies recipe was published a very long time ago, way back when Lord Byron’s Kitchen was known as something else completely.
-It was posted long before I knew anything about search engine optimization, long before I knew anything about photography lighting and set up, and certainly long before I knew what a recipe card plugin was!
+This Red Velvet Crinkle Cookies recipe was published previously.
+It was posted long before I knew anything about search engine optimization.
+And, long before I knew anything about photography lighting and set up, and certainly long before I knew what a recipe card plugin was!

 Yours truly loves red velvet.
 It’s probably my second favourite cake on the planet.
 And, it’s certainly my favourite cupcake to eat – especially when the icing is piled sky high!
 Just in case you’re wondering, my absolute favourite cake flavour of all time is carrot cake.
 I think that might make me seem old-fashioned, but it is what it is – I just love it!

-Red Velvet Crinkle Cookies takes all of the flavours you often savour in a red velvet cake and apply them to a cookie format.
+Red Velvet Crinkle Cookies has the flavours you love in a red velvet.
 What is red velvet anyway?
 Well, red velvet cake is thought to have originated in the Victorian era when they served velvet cakes as a fancy dessert.
 The term velvet was a description used to let consumers know the dessert was a soft and velvety crumb cake.

 During that same time, devil’s food cake was introduced, which is how some believe that red velvet cake came about.
 The difference between the two cakes is that devil’s food cake uses chocolate and red velvet cake uses cocoa.
-Traditionally, red velvet cake is iced with a French-style butter roux icing, which is very light and fluffy, but also very time consuming to make.
+Traditionally, red velvet cake is iced with a French-style butter roux icing.
+This ice is sometimes called Ermine Frosting.
+It’s very light and fluffy, but also very time consuming to make.
 Cream cheese frosting or buttercream are mostly used today.

 Interestingly, here in Canada, the cake was a well-known dessert in the restaurants and bakeries of the Eaton’s department store chain in the 1940s and 1950s.
-Promoted as an exclusive recipe, with employees who knew the recipe sworn to silence, many mistakenly believed the cake was the invention of the department store matriarch, Lady Eaton, although this was not the case.
+It was promoted as an exclusive recipe.
+Employees who knew the ingredients were sworn to silence.
+Many believed it was the invention of the department store matriarch, Lady Eaton.
+This, however, was not the case.

-Whoever invented it, we have to be thankful, because the love of red velvet has found itself spread throughout not only the food industry, but also in cosmetics and home accents and décor.
+Whoever invented it, we have to be thankful to them.
+Because, the love of red velvet has found itself spread through the food industry, but also in cosmetics and home accents and décor.
 There are endless red velvet-flavored products, including protein powder, tea, lattes, Pop-Tarts, waffles, and alcoholic beverages.
 The scent is used for candles and air fresheners as well.

-As a consumer, I think I see red velvet products surface mostly a week or so before Valentine’s Day, and then at Christmastime, they resurface again.
-I’m sure that’s because of the deep red colour, because red is generally associated with those two particular times of the year.
+As a consumer, I think I see red velvet products surface mostly a week or so before Valentine’s Day.
+They resurface again at Christmastime.
+It’s because the deep red colour is generally associated with those two particular times of the year.
 That is why, I’m including them in my 24 Cookies of Christmas series.